 What skills does DBT-A teach?

-DBT-A involves modular skills training which both teenagers/young people and parents can attend.
-Research indicates that the intervention is more effective when the young person is joined by a key adult (usually a parent) so that the skills can be generalised within the family context.
-The programme can also involve weekly one-to-one therapy and family sessions subject to the level of need identified at the assessment.
+DBT-A involves modular skills training for teenagers/young people and a skills group for parents.
+Research indicates that the intervention is more effective when key adults (usually parents) also learn the skills so that they can be generalised within the family context.
+The programme can involve weekly one-to-one therapy and family sessions subject to the level of need identified at the assessment.
 The skills training consists of four modules which are completed over 21 weeks.
 Mindfulness skills are weaved into each of the modules below:

 - Distress tolerance (5 weeks) skills will enable you to recognise urges to do things that would be ineffective, such as hurting yourself, acting on suicidal urges or engaging in conflict and consciously controlling them.
 You will learn ways to survive and tolerate difficult moments without making things worse.